• Skip to primary navigation

 Home » Op Ed

-So I started photographing my blog post recipes in the living room of our Rhinebeck rental.
+I started photographing my blog post recipes in the living room of our rental house in Rhinebeck, New York.
 It's the cutest little Cape Cod you've ever seen, with a gloriously large window that provides amazing sun.
 I'm a big believer in using natural light for any kind of photography.
-Fluorescents just don't give your cakes the same kind of sparkle.
+But the choice to use this gloriously lit living room came with one large, four-legged problem.

 Living room window looking out to street.

-Now, it seems, I can't seem to keep her out of my photos.
-She is pretty obedient for a young pup (she fetches the mail and the remote), but the previously honored "sit, stay" command has lost all meaning.
-I say the magic words... but then just as I press the shutter button a shiny, wet nose, and floppy ears appear in the frame.
-Over...
+She was pretty obedient for a young pup (she fetched the mail and even the remote).
+But the previously honored "sit, stay" command soon lost all meaning.
+I'd say the magic words.
+But then just as I press the shutter button a shiny, wet nose, and floppy ears enter the frame.

 Chocolate Labrador sniffing Haydel's king cake.